cboujoukos/CostFree/NOTES.md

 CONTEXT: LOCATION EDIT FORM
 XXXX-- Activities are resaved as new rows
 XXXX-- If i try to update an activity it creates a new activity

+CONTEXT: HOME PAGE CSS
+-- New activity button shifts outside of container in smaller viewports -- LETS ADD A FOOTER
+-- Bootstrap col's are not defaulting to equal height..
+WHY?!